Dubai delivery drivers walk off job in rare protest over pay - NewsBreak

 Some drivers shared WhatsApp voice messages with the AP from their managers at contracting agencies demanding that they return to work immediately and “don't involve yourself in any illegal activity.”

-Aware they risk detention and expulsion for protesting, drivers were quick to stress their strike was in no way political.
+Keenly aware they risk detention and expulsion for striking, drivers were quick to stress their protest was in no way political.

 “We know the rules, we know it's sensitive, this is not against the UAE,” said a 30-year-old Pakistani driver named Mohammed, who declined to give his last name for fear of reprisals.